-In accordance with ASX Listing Rule 5.3.5, payments to related parties of the Company and their associates during the quarter totalled \$225k relating to the Executive Directors salary and Non-Executive Director fees (\$196k) and payments to Director related entity (\$29k).
+In accordance with ASX Listing Rule 5.3.5, payments to related parties of the Company and their associates during the quarter totalled \$41k relating to the Executive Directors salary and Non-Executive Director fees (\$11k) and payments to Director related entity (\$30k).
 These amounts are included at item 6.1 and item 6.2 of the Appendix 5B.

-On 14 November 2022, the Company entered into a loan agreement and received funds of \$750,000 from European Lithium Ltd (ASX: EUR).
-The loan is repayable on 31 March 2023 and accrues interest of 5% per annum.
-On the same day, the Company entered into a deed of variation in respect to the short-term loans entered into with EUR on 14 December 2021, 20 June 2022 and 17 August 2022 to extend the repayment date to 31 March 2023.
+On 17 August 2022, the Company entered into a loan agreement and received funds of \$500,000 from European Lithium Ltd (ASX: EUR).
+The loan is repayable on 30 November 2022 and accrues interest of 5% per annum.
 Mr Tony Sage is a director of EUR.